avabellaw/bright-times/readme.md

 I also used the walkthrough project for additional guidence.

 PaymentIntent is created with a customer ID if user profile has one.
 If not, a new customer object is created.
 The customer object contains the email for the receipt.
+The reciept will only be sent once Stripe is set to live mode.

+The Stripe PaymentIntent is also created with a description of the ticket ordered and quantity.

 When the stripe payment is completed, the return url is the create_order view.
 This confirms the payment intent and ensures it's not already been created.
 It then creates the order and the tickets associated with it.